A clothes theme is a great topic to do with your kids at any time of the year.

 This could be your role play area, a laundry!

 Discuss with your class, perhaps in circle time, what they think would be needed in a laundry and how they could make these things.
+Perhaps they don't even know what goes on in a laundry so talk about this first!

 Then they might decide they need an ironing board and iron so the clothes are pressed before giving them back to the clients!